tinoosan/homelab/README.md

 # homelab

-This repo is a personal project designed to document and version-control the infrastructure I’m building for my homelab.
-It serves both as a functional self-hosted stack and a portfolio piece demonstrating my growing knowledge of Kubernetes, GitOps, and modern DevOps practices.
+This repo documents and version-controls my personal homelab infrastructure.
+It’s both a functional self-hosted environment and a portfolio project to showcase my progress with Kubernetes, GitOps, and modern DevOps practices.

 ## 🚀 Current Setup

-- **Kubernetes cluster** on Ubuntu Live Server
+* **Kubernetes cluster** running on Ubuntu Live Server (bare metal)
-- **FluxCD GitOps** pipeline to automatically apply config changes
+* **FluxCD GitOps pipeline** to automatically apply and reconcile changes
-- **Plex Media Server** deployed via Kubernetes
+* **Plex Media Server** deployed and exposed via NodePort
-- Configuration structured as declarative YAML (no `kubectl apply` needed)
+* **Declarative infrastructure** written in YAML — no `kubectl apply` needed
+* **Mounted media and config volumes** for persistent Plex data

 ## 📚 Skills Demonstrated

-- Kubernetes manifest authoring
+* Kubernetes workload and volume configuration
-- GitOps with FluxCD
+* GitOps workflows with FluxCD
-- Deployment strategies
-- Managing media storage in containers
+* Bare-metal Kubernetes service exposure (NodePort)
-- Debugging YAML + Kustomize issues
+* Debugging YAML and Kustomize deployment issues
+* Managing persistent storage in a containerized environment

+## 🚫 What's Not Included

+* Ingress / reverse proxy: Removed for Plex due to incompatibilities with direct stream and remote access
+* Public DNS routing: Domain configuration is internal-only (via `/etc/hosts`)

 ## 🧭 Roadmap

-- [ ] Add Prometheus/Grafana for metrics
+* [ ] Add Prometheus and Grafana for observability
-- [ ] Include persistent storage (e.g., Longhorn or NFS)
+* [ ] Implement persistent storage with Longhorn or NFS
-- [ ] Automate HTTPS with Ingress + cert-manager
+* [ ] Automate TLS certificates for future services (e.g., cert-manager)
-- [ ] Host additional services (e.g., Jellyfin, Nextcloud)
+* [ ] Deploy additional apps (Jellyfin, Nextcloud, etc.)

 ## 🧠 Motivation

-This project started as a way to self-host Plex, but grew into a structured environment where I could practice and demonstrate practical DevOps skills.
-Everything is managed declaratively and pushed via Git to match real-world operational practices.
+This project began with a simple goal: self-host Plex.
+It evolved into a structured environment where I could practice infrastructure-as-code, GitOps, and Kubernetes administration on real hardware.
+Everything is deployed via Flux, giving me practical experience with production-like workflows.

 ## 📝 License

-MIT — free to reuse, but do your own homework 🙂
+MIT — free to reuse, but understand what you're running 🙂

+---